kevin211005/Fiducial_Algorithm/README.md

 # Fiducial Algorithm
 The repo stores the Fiducial Algorithm for ECG.

-Our goals is Using Fiducail feature to reproduce the while ECG data.
+Our goals is Using Fiducial feature to reproduce the while ECG data.

 Fiducal.py is a script to get the fiducial feature, which are some meanful info from ECG.

-Other scripts are using the fiducail feature to reporduce the whole ECG data.
+Other scripts are using the fiducial feature to reporduce the whole ECG data.

 Fiducial points and original ECG data.